FanWangEcon/CodeDynaAsset/README.md

 ## 2.3 Two Stage with Interpolation (iWKZ)

+### 2.3.a Algorithm Description

 The *iwkz* problem, interpolated version of 2.2.
 Takes significantly less time than *2.2* at larger choice grids, produces approximately identical results as *2.2*.
 Simulations below are at the same grid points as *2.2* and *2.1* for comparison, but at these low accuracy grid points, *iwkz* is not necessarily faster than *2.2*.

+The reason that *iKWZ* is faster then *2.2* is that when we increase aggregate savings grid points, we do not need to reduce the two interpolation grid gaps.
+COH is the endogenous state, and its size is determined by the *cash-on-hand interpolation grid gap*.
+The choice grid increases in size as we increase aggregate savings grid points, but since we are solving in two stages, the dimensionality of the problem increases proportionally (but not exponentially).
+The total number of safe and risky asset choice is determined by assuming equi-distance grid gap for aggregate savings as well as both risky and safe investments.
+Speed up achieved via interpolation as described [here](https://fanwangecon.github.io/M4Econ/).

+In section 2.6 below, I show how solution results change for *iwkz* as we increase aggregate savings grid points, shock grid points, reduce the interpolation gaps, or change production function parameters from decreasing to constant return to scale.

+### 2.3.b Algorithm Implementation

 Parameters can be adjusted [here](https://fanwangecon.github.io/CodeDynaAsset/m_akz/paramfunc/html/ffs_akz_set_default_param.html), for the benchmark simulation, same as *2.1* nad *2.2*, but we introduce two additional measures of precision:

 - savings problem with alternative safe and risky assets
 - **50** aggregate savings grid points, **1274** combinations of safe and risky asset choices.
 - **15** grid points for the AR1 shock
 - **0.0001** consumption interpolation grid gap
 - **0.1** value function cash-on-hand interpolation grid gap

-*Note*: the reason that *iKWZ* is faster then *2.2* is that when we increase aggregate savings grid points, we do not need to reduce the two interpolation grid gaps.
-COH is the endogenous state, and its size is determined by the *cash-on-hand interpolation grid gap*.
-The choice grid increases in size as we increase aggregate savings grid points, but since we are solving in two stages, the dimensionality of the problem increases proportionally (but not exponentially).
-The total number of safe and risky asset choice is determined by assuming equi-distance grid gap for aggregate savings as well as both risky and safe investments.
-Speed up achieved via interpolation as described [here](https://fanwangecon.github.io/M4Econ/).
-In section 2.6 below, I show how solution graphs change as we increase aggregate savings grid points, shock grid points, and reduce the interpolation gaps.

 1. Use again *wkz* [2nd stage solution](https://fanwangecon.github.io/CodeDynaAsset/m_akz/solve/html/ff_wkz_evf.html): [**m**](https://github.com/FanWangEcon/CodeDynaAsset/blob/master/m_akz/solve/ff_wkz_evf.m) \| [**publish html**](https://fanwangecon.github.io/CodeDynaAsset/m_akz/solve/html/ff_wkz_evf.html)
     * solving for k(w,z) = argmax_{k'}(E(V(coh(k',b'=w-k'),z')) given z and w.